nextgrid-digital/axi-riskmonitoring/README.md

-# Shadcn Admin Dashboard
+# Axi Risk Monitoring

-Admin Dashboard UI crafted with Shadcn and Vite.
+Risk Monitoring Dashboard UI crafted with Shadcn and Vite.
 Built with responsiveness and accessibility in mind.

 ![alt text](public/images/shadcn-admin.png)